IVRPowers/blog/content/post/technologies/taking-your-whatsapp-channel-to-the-next-level.md

  Current Implementation Status:

-- Most small and medium-sized companies operate at Levels 1-2, with some achieving Level 3-4.
+- Most small and medium-sized companies operate at Levels 1–2, though some reach Levels 3–4.
-- Most corporations operate at Levels 1 to 4, with a select few reaching Level 5.
+- Most corporations function at Levels 1–4, with only a few advancing to Level 5.
-- Almost very few companies have reached all Levels 1 to 7.
+- Very few companies have achieved implementation of all Levels 1–7 for complete integration.
-- Level 6-7 remains accessible only via scheduled meetings or phone calls.
+- Companies operating at Levels 6–7 typically restrict access to scheduled meetings or phone calls.

 ### **A Game-Changing Solution: Video RTC - SPLIT WhatsApp**